hivesolutions/appier/doc/structure.md

 python hello.py
 ```

-After running the app, if you point your browser to [http://localhost:8080/hello](http://localhost:8080/hello),
+If you then point your browser to [http://localhost:8080/hello](http://localhost:8080/hello),
 you'll get ``Hello World`` as the response.

 ## Configuration file